margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(ca1, $fontColor="black", $bgColor="lightsalmon", $borderColor="grey")
 ```

-Both an application as well as the contained components are typically configurable, but can though provide some default values.
+The application and contained components are typically configurable with the option of providing default values.

 ### 2. Software Staging